-John Cena Designed Nikki Bella’s Massive Engagement Ring And You Will Not Guess The Secret Meaning
+John Cena Designed Nikki Bella’s Massive Engagement Ring, And You Will Not Guess The Secret Meaning

 The two have been dating for the past five years.
 Talks of marriage were featured on the couple’s reality shows, Total Divas and Total Bellas, but it seemed like a wedding was still a long way from becoming a reality.
 Following John Cena’s divorce from Elizabeth Huberdeau in 2012, it didn’t sound as though Cena was ready to make another big commitment.

-Cena fortunately changed his mind once he realized that Bella was the perfect match.
-Not only do they have similar careers and aspirations, but Cena considers Bella one of the strongest persons he’s ever met.
+Cena, fortunately, changed his mind once he realized that Bella was the perfect match.
+Not only do they have similar careers and aspirations, but Cena also considers Bella one of the strongest persons he’s ever met.

 “I found the absolute right person,” he stated after the big proposal.
 “I found a strong person I consider an inspiration, an equal, somebody who when I’m feeling down, picks me up — and somebody who, when she’s down, I can pick her up.
 It took a person that strong to change my view on life.”